Screenings

 Topic Summary

 The U.S. production of nuclear weapons has left a lingering legacy of contaminated lands and peoples.
 Over 300 facilities across the nation have contributed to building the U.S. nuclear arsenal.
-Accidents have plagued the weapons complex, leaving workers, nearby residents, and surrounding environments contaminated with radioactive and hazardous wastes.
+Accidents have plagued the weapons complex, leaving workers, nearby residents, and surrounding environments contaminated with radioactive and hazardous waste.

 Crew